Quick Turkey Tips:

 • Total Time: Thaw 1–5 days → Brine 12–24 hrs → Dry 8–12 hrs → Smoke ~2.5–3.5 hrs → Rest 20–30 mins

-• Turkey temp: Internal Temp needs to be 160 (use an instant-read meat thermometer)
+• Turkey temp: Internal Temp needs to be 160 (use an instant-read meat thermometer) - Turkeys vary in size, be sure to cook to temp and not time.

 • Biggest Tips: Plan ahead, brine for flavor, pat that skin dry, cook to temp, not time, let it rest before carving.